 # Build a working version of the project build: clean virtualenv database # Delete all temporary or untracked files clean: -find . -type f -name "*.pyc" -delete -rm -rf www/public/media/* # Update the virtualenv virtualenv: pip install -r www/deploy/requirements.txt # Create a database populated with data database: python www/manage.py reset_db --router=default --noinput python www/manage.py syncdb --noinput python www/manage.py migrate # Load any project fixtures to pre-populate the initial database python www/manage.py loaddata fixtures/*.json test: cd www && py.test ci: test database

-database, effectively smoke-testing that the migrations apply correctly
+effectively smoke-testing that the migrations apply correctly and the fixtures

 We use Travis for CI and our template